Roave/StrictPhp/docs/basic-strict.md

 ## Working with collections

-`StrictPhp` provide a way to work strictly with a collection of elements.
+`StrictPhp` provide a way to work strictly with a collection of a data type.

-We can have a collection declaring a type and the array symbol after type, as `string[]`, we can have multi array levels expressed as `string[][]` and soon.
+We can have a collection of a type marking the property with something like `string[]`, also we can have more levels `string[][]` and soon.

 ```php
 /**